TwiztedDesign/vfp/docs/README.md

 ## Bitmoving Player
-Videoflow can be also loaded as an overlay with other plays, In this example Videoflow player loads an overlay project (no video, just interactive content) over a Bitmovin player.
-The initialization method stays the same, but instead of a quesry selection we pass the instance of the Bitmoving player in the script
+Videoflow can be also loaded as an overlay with other players, In this example Videoflow player loads an overlay project (no video, just interactive content) over a Bitmovin player.
+The initialization method stays the same, but instead of a query selector we pass the instance of the Bitmoving player in the script

 ```javascript
 var conf = {